parvatijay2901/data-512-project-part-3-4/README.md

 ## Licenses

 ### Datasets used
+For more information about these datasets, including licensing details, please refer to the accompanying [README.md](https://github.com/parvatijay2901/data-512-project-part-3-4/blob/main/data/README.md).

 ### Repository
 The repository is licensed under the MIT License, and it permits users to freely use, modify, and distribute the code, provided that the original copyright notice and permission notice are included in all copies or substantial portions of the software.